Garth Brooks accused of rape in lawsuit from hair-and-makeup artist

 LOS ANGELES — (AP) — A woman who says she worked as a hair-and-makeup stylist for Garth Brooks alleged in a lawsuit filed Thursday that he raped her in a Los Angeles hotel in 2019.

-The woman does not use her name and goes by Jane Roe in the lawsuit filed in Los Angeles Superior Court.
-An email seeking comment from Brooks' publicist and attorney were not immediately answered.
+The woman does not use her name, and she is referred to as Jane Roe in the lawsuit filed in Los Angeles Superior Court.
+Brooks forcefully denied the allegations in a statement and acknowledged he tried to get a court to stop Thursday’s lawsuit from being filed.

 The woman says in the lawsuit she had worked for Brooks’ wife, country singer Trisha Yearwood, since 1999, and had started also working for Brooks in 2017.